A fragment of C-terminal type VIa3 collagen (endotrophin)

 We examined a cohort of 49 IgAN and 47 AAV patients.
 A validation cohort of 85 IgAN patients was included.
 Endotrophin (ETP) was measured in serum (S-ETP) and urine (U-ETP/Cr) samples, taken on the same day before renal biopsy was performed, using the ELISA PRO-C6.
 The biopsies were evaluated for interstitial fibrosis and tubular atrophy according to the Banff and MEST-C scores.
 S-ETP and U-ETP/Cr levels correlated with kidney function, increased with CKD severity, correlated with the extent of interstitial fibrosis and gradually increased with increasing degree of interstitial fibrosis and tubular atrophy.
 ETP outperformed the known fibrosis biomarker Dickkopf-3 for discrimination of patients with high fibrotic burden.
 The association of S-ETP and U-ETP/Cr with the level of kidney fibrosis was confirmed in the validation cohort.

-Lung Fibrosis, COPD, Tissue Fibrosis, Kidney Disease Activity, Kidney Outcome, Heart Fibrosis, Atherosclerotic Plaque Instability, Heart Outcome, Tissue Fibrosis, Mucosal Damage Resolution
+Lung Fibrosis, COPD, HepNIT Panel™: Hepatic Non-invasive Tests, Bridging Fibrosis, Tissue Fibrosis, Fibrosis / Fibroblasts, Kidney Disease Activity, Kidney Outcome, Kidney Preclinical, Heart Fibrosis, Atherosclerotic Plaque Instability, Heart Outcome, Tissue Fibrosis, Mucosal Damage Resolution, Systemic Sclerosis

 Pro-fibrotic signaling, ECM formation

 Please don't hesitate to contact us if you have any questions or other inquiries.